Pujitha-Reddy/lendflow-ai/README.md

    2+ fail     →  🔴 rejected
 ```

 Every decision returns a plain-language reason.
-This is a deliberate **hard-cutoff** model rather than a weighted score — simpler to build correctly and easier to audit, which matters more for a v1 lending system than nuance does.
+This is a deliberate **hard-cutoff** model rather than a weighted score, simpler to build correctly and easier to audit, which matters more for a v1 lending system than nuance does.
 See [Roadmap](#roadmap) for where a scored model would fit later.

 ## The AI assistant

 A real, if right-sized, RAG pipeline:

-1. **Retrieve** — `PolicyRetriever` keyword-matches the question against a small set of policy documents (`loan_policy`, `faq`, `underwriting_guidelines`)
+1. **Retrieve** — `PolicyRetriever` keyword matches the question against a small set of policy documents (`loan_policy`, `faq`, `underwriting_guidelines`)
 2. **Ground** — the matched policy text is injected into the prompt, with explicit instructions not to invent applicant-specific facts it wasn't given
 3. **Generate** — `AiAssistantService` sends the grounded prompt to Groq (Llama 3.3 70B) and returns the answer alongside its sources